-The secondary beam is affected by the type of surface on which it is reflected as well as by the position of the light source.
-For instance, when light falls on an uneven or irregular surface such as an unpolished or ragged surface, the absorption effect is higher, because it reduces the strength of the reflected beam of light.
+The type of surface on which it is reflected, as well as the position of the light source, affect the secondary beam.
+For instance, consider when light falls on an uneven or irregular surface such as an unpolished or ragged surface.
+The absorption effect is higher because it reduces the reflected light beam’s strength.
 To produce specular reflection, surface irregularities need to be smaller than the length of the beam’s radiation, such as in the case of polished metal, glass, plastic or transparent liquid surfaces.
 On a “perfect” surface, the angle of beam radiation is equivalent to that of the incident radiation.

 Specular reflection rarely occurs in nature, but rather in man-made spaces.
 Still waters are an example of nature’s ability to produce this type of reflection.

 Specular reflection exerts an effect on our perception of objects.
 In fact, the beam that shoots through the specular reflection penetrates the surface it touched by barely half a wavelength.
 Along this course, the color of the reflected beam is identical to that of the incident beam.

 However, when a ray of light meets an object, its beams do not all go through the occurrence of specular reflection at a reflection angle that is equal to the incident beam.
 A number of these beams randomly reflect in multiple directions.
 This is what is known as diffuse reflection.

 Thus, a counter crafted from a material that reflects a large number of incident beams might reflect the light source almost perfectly and create a form of blinding ‘spot’ lighting effect.
 On the other hand, a dull or matte finish that absorbs most light beams, or an irregular surface that reflects light beams in an irregular fashion, might diffuse light.
 This light would lose its brightness, however.